OFFIS-Automation/Framework/README.md

 # OFFIS-Automation-Framework v0.9
-The OFFIS Automation Framework enables rapid prototyping of such vision-based automation systems, significantly reducing design times.
+The OFFIS Automation Framework enables rapid prototyping of vision-based automation systems, significantly reducing design times.
 The most common image processing algorithms are supplied with the software.
 Complex image processing pipelines can be created in just a few minutes.
 The automation environment allows for interaction with the image processing from automation scripts enabling powerful applications.
 Additionally, remote-controlled-units can be used providing a high-level access to real hardware components such as stages, axes, robots or tools.

 ## Getting started